Valefant/UnityMario/README.md

 # UnityMario
-This is a university project for generating procedural objects.
-We choose to reproduce a small part from the hub in Super Mario 64.
+This is a university project for generating a procedural mario level in 3D.